MicrosoftDocs/powerapps-docs/articles/functions/function-language.md

 For example, English in the United States uses the language tag "en-US".
 To see the list of supported language tags, type **Value( "1", ** in the formula bar or advanced view and scroll through the list of locales suggested for the second argument.

 The **Text** and **Value** functions also use language tags.
-Use these functions for translating to and from text strings in a global aware manner.
+Use these functions for translating to and from text strings in a globally aware manner.

 ## Syntax ##